-Interest on loans from other companies within the Vesuvius Group are typically interest free between dormant companies, Libor +2% for loans between UK companies, Libor +2.5% for loans from UK to non-UK companies and Libor +1.05% for loans from non-UK to UK companies.
-As a result of risk-free rate reform, with effect from 1st June 2021 GBP Libor was replaced with the Bank of England base rate for GBP denominated loans.
+Loans between companies within the Vesuvius Group typically bear interest at a market convention reference rate appropriate to each currency plus a margin.
+The margin is typically 2% for loans between UK companies, 2.5% for loans from UK to non-UK companies and 1.05% for loans from non-UK to UK companies.
+Loans with dormant companies within the Vesuvius Group are typically interest free.
 Repayment dates across all loans are variable and include loans repayable on demand but able to be renewed as required.